Executing Flows

 3. flows that match a glob.

-4. flows specified in a #workspace-configuration file.
+4. flows specified in a Executing Flows file.

 1. Executing a single flow